Bridgette Andersen: Death and legacy

-Andersen died of a heroin overdose in Los Angeles, California, on May 18, 1997, at the age of 21.
+Andersen died of a heroin overdose in Los Angeles on May 18, 1997 at the age of 21.
 In 2015, actress Amber Tamblyn published her third book of poetry, Dark Sparkler, which features eulogies and poems dedicated to numerous deceased actors.
-Andersen is the subject of one such poem, as is pornographic film actor Shannon Michelle Wilsey (1970–1994), whose stage name "Savannah" was derived from her favorite film, Andersen's Savannah Smiles.
-Wilsey's poem is written as "a meta-poem, where she's writing for Bridgette Andersen, and telling her how they're the same."

-When MVD Entertainment Group published Savannah Smiles on DVD in 2018 as part of their MVD Rewind Collection, among the bonus materials included was "a featurette about the memories of Andersen".
+Andersen is the subject of one such poem, as is pornographic film actor Shannon Michelle Wilsey (1970-1994), whose stage name "Savannah" was derived from her favorite film, Andersen's Savannah Smiles.
+Wilsey's poem is written as "a meta-poem, where she's writing for Andersen and telling her how they're the same."
+When MVD Entertainment Group published Savannah Smiles on DVD in 2018 as part of their MVD Rewind Collection, among the bonus materials included was "a featurette about the memories of Andersen."